frankkramer-lab/PACS2go/README.md

   - the pseudonym mapping is written to a .csv file whose destination can be chosen by the user
 - DICOM converter
   - converts different imaging formats to DICOM format
-  - handle:
+  - handles:
-    - a single file or a directory of multiple files
+    - single file or directory of multiple files
     - .jpeg, .png, .bmp, .nii(.gz)
 - an ORTHANC DICOM server instance
 - an OHIF viewer